tthen/epa-model-airmod/README.md

     "MESSAGES": {
       "Type": ["Mandatory", "Non-repeatable"],
       "Description": "Identifies the warning/error messages file.",
-       "Parameters": [
+       "Parameters": {
-       ("message_filename", "The name of the file where all source-code-generated messages are written"), ],
+       "message_filename": "The name of the file where all source-code-generated messages are written", },
     },
     "REPORT": {
       "Type": ["Optional", "Non-repeatable"],
       "Description": "Identifies the general report file.",
-      "Parameters": [
+      "Parameters": {
-      ("summary_filename", "The name of the file where AERMET writes a summary of all preprocessor activity for the current run"), ],
+      "summary_filename": "The name of the file where AERMET writes a summary of all preprocessor activity for the current run", },
     },
   },
   "UPPERAIR": {